ITU's 160 anniversary

 Common Alerting Protocol

-ITU promotes the Common Alerting Protocol (CAP) as an important component of a MHEWS since it is a simple but general format for exchanging all-hazard emergency alerts and public warnings over all kinds of ICT networks, allowing a consistent warning message to be disseminated simultaneously over many different warning systems, thus increasing warning effectiveness while simplifying the warning task.
+ITU promotes the Common Alerting Protocol (CAP) as an important component of a MHEWS.
+It is a simple but general format for exchanging all hazard emergency alerts and public warnings over ICT networks, allowing a consistent warning message to be disseminated simultaneously over many different warning systems, thus increasing warning effectiveness while simplifying the warning task.
 CAP enables authorities to deliver early warnings and alerts to all people and communities at risk, and up to global scale through the use of different technologies.

 Impact on the ground